PAINTINGS 061 - 070

 This Broken Canvas was interesting because it was the first truly symmetrical composition I created, and may be the only symmetrical painting out of all 300 I made!
 Because of the symmetry, creating the composition was much easier than with every other Broken Canvas, as I had fewer choices I had to make about what to paint and where to paint it.

-No. 069 - Portrait of Daniel
+No. 069 -

 Acrylic on watercolor paper - 12 in. x 9 in.